top of page

 How many sessions do I need to attend?

-There is no set number of sessions that people must attend in order to make progress with their mental health.
-Some find having only a few sessions will give them the information and support they need to move forward without assistance.
+There is no set number of sessions that people must attend to make progress with supporting their mental health.
+Some find having only a few sessions gives them the information and support they need to move forward without assistance.
 Others really benefit from longer-term support, sometimes over a year or even multiple years.
 The recommended number of sessions depends on the main issues the person is seeing their psychologist about and how quickly they respond to therapy.
 It is ultimately your choice as to how many sessions you attend, as only you can truly assess the value of continuing to engage in your own therapy.

 How often do I have to attend therapy sessions?